-a.
-In the event that the employing academic unit intends to recall an Employee from layoff, posting is not required.

-b.
-The Employer may fill a Lecturer III position from the ranks of current or laid off Employees without posting.

-c.
-This posting requirement can be waived by the Employer when it would interfere with the need for timely hiring decisions, in unusual circumstances, or if otherwise provided for in this Agreement.

-d.
-Posting is not required when the Employer fills a position under Article XIV., Provisions for Special Case Appointments.
+- a.
+In the event that the employing academic unit intends to recall an Employee from layoff, posting is not required. - b.
+The Employer may fill a Lecturer position from the ranks of current or laid off Employees without posting.
+An academic unit may choose to offer a position to a current or laid-off Employee without posting.
+If the position is to be posted, an academic unit will notify their current and laid-off Employees of the appointment opportunity.
+Employees with an interest in the position should inform the academic unit of their interest and qualifications. - c.
+Academic units will offer increased appointment opportunities to qualified Employees below 100% when practicable and when such opportunities align with the curricular and academic decisions of the academic unit.
+Such offers may be made without posting the position. - d.
+This posting requirement can be waived by the Employer when it would interfere with the need for timely hiring decisions, in unusual circumstances, or if otherwise provided for in this Agreement. - e.
+Posting is not required when the Employer fills a position under Article XIV., Provisions for Special Case Appointments. - f.
+Posting is not required for LEO Adjunct Lecturer positions.